ludwigHoon/pw_gonorrhoeae/README.md

     - awk '{print $2}' snippy_output/global.tab > global_SNP_POS.txt
 - See `Scripts/process_snp_matrix.R` for processing and extracting unique sequences in SNP matrix.

-Final Matrices can be accessed at [dataverse](https://dataverse.harvard.edu/privateurl.xhtml?token=fcae4447-ad20-482a-b0cf-b4179ff36a5a)
+Final Matrices can be accessed at [dataverse](https://dataverse.harvard.edu/privateurl.xhtml?token=fcae4447-ad20-482a-b0cf-b4179ff36a5a), note SNP matrix containing all samples is split into 5 files due to the size.
 For SNP position reference, see `Data/FIN_AU_SNP_POS.csv` and `Data/FIN_global_SNP_POS.csv`

 ## Some statistics